-Here is an opportunity to travel and learn with the Dean of the School of Education while earning 2 credits!
+Here is an opportunity to travel and learn while earning 2 credits!

-- Undergraduate students - INTD 395 Special Topics: Global Citizenship (2 credits)
+- Undergraduate students - Special Topics: Global Citizenship

-- Graduate students - IME 698 Special Topics: Global Citizenship (2 credits)
+- Graduate students - Special Topics: Global Citizenship

 Both undergraduate and graduate students are invited to travel to Salzburg to explore the emerging concept of Global Citizenship.
 Through lectures from international and domestic scholars, group outings and projects, and most importantly in-depth conversations, students will examine the increasingly elaborate relationships that comprise the world today.
 By critically examining their individual roles and responsibilities, students will be prepared to make a plan of action for being a global citizen.